 At the Law Office of Silverman, Mack & Associates, we understand that all issues regarding child support, alimony and child custody can be highly stressful and emotional.
 If you believe your former spouse has violated court-ordered decisions, we will fight for you and your children.
 If you are being accused of being in contempt of court, our team of experienced attorneys will help make your voice heard in court.
 Contact us to schedule a consultation and to discuss your case with a family law attorney in Gainesville, FL.

-During the divorce process, a judge will rule on a variety of topics that both spouses must adhere to such as alimony, child support and child custody.
+During the divorce process, a judge will rule on a variety of topics that both spouses must adhere to, such as alimony and child support.
 Once these decisions have become finalized, they are considered to be a court order.
 If either party violates any of the established terms for any unjustified reason, the other party has the right to take legal action and prove contempt against the other party.

-Typically, jail time is the last resort and the threat of time behind bars motivates spouses to submit to the court order.
-If they do get sent to jail and post bail, this money is then used to repay the debt they owe.
-If the crime is related to child custody or visitation, the guilty party will most likely be forced to give up a few of their assigned days in order to make up for the time the children were supposed to be with the other parent.
+Typically, jail time is the last resort and the threat of time behind bars often motivates spouses to submit to the court order.
+If the guilty party is sent to jail and posts bail, the bail amount is then used to repay the debt he or she owes.
+If the crime is related to child custody or visitation, the guilty party will most likely be forced to surrender a number of their assigned days to make up time to the other parent.

-What to Do If You Are Accused of Being in Contempt
+What To Do If You Are Accused Of Being In Contempt

-However, claiming ignorance will only frustrate the judge more.
+However, claiming ignorance will likely only frustrate the judge further.
 Instead, you will need to provide an adequate and reasonable excuse or begin taking actions to comply with the ruling.
 If you are unable to maintain child support or alimony payments because of a change in income, it is vital that you petition the court as soon as possible.